celisun/ROS_odom_spin_Irobot_Create/README.md

 @ Celi Sun  @ Nov, 2017  @ Brandeis University

-Running scripts in the package manipulates irobot to **go forward and turn 180 deg** if any obstacle detected at front (by bumper IR rays on irbot)
+Running scripts in the package manipulates irobot to **go forward and turn 180 deg** if any obstacle detected at front (by bumper IR sensors on irbot)

 This package also contains **a node that converts odometry from quaternion to euler form**, and publish to topic /odom_euler.